WSU Hortsense provides fact sheets for problem insect

 Plant Pests & Diseases

 - Spotted Wing Drosophila – watch for this soft fruit pest, and monitor your garden.
-Make traps in your garden with these instructions, in a pdf file.

 - Sequoia Pitch Moth